 Where can I get the ring?

-For you to receive a prescription for the ring, your medical provider will need to see you for a visit to take your medical history and perform an exam that may include a gynecological examination and Pap smear.
+For you to receive a prescription for the ring, your medical provider will need to see you for a visit to take your medical history and perform an exam that may include a gynecological examination and Pap smear if you are 21 or older.
 If you have had such an exam within the last 12 months, you may not have to repeat it, but your medical provider will want to get a copy of the results.
 After you begin the ring, you will need to return for a brief appointment a few months later to see how you are doing and to check your blood pressure.

 If you have never had a gynecological exam, call Health Services, at 401.863-3953, to schedule an appointment.
 Let our staff know this is your first exam.
 The medical providers are very sensitive to and supportive of patients having their first exams.
 The only charges during your visit will be for lab testing.
 You can choose to pay for any of our services directly if you don't want charges to appear on insurance bill or the Bursar's bill.